tuancapoo/tuancapoo/README.md

 ---
 --😄A Bit About Me
 - I love cat
-- One of my hobbies is making clay sculptures 🎨
+- One of my hobbies is making clay sculptures/figures to give to my family and close friend🎨
 <!--

 Here are some ideas to get you started: